GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/datastore.md

 this.datastoreTemplate.save(t);
 ```

-The `save` method behaves as update-or-insert, in contrast the `insert` method will
+The `save` method behaves as update-or-insert.
-fail if an entity already exists.
+In contrast, the `insert` method will fail if an entity already exists.

 ##### Partial Update